9.9 PARTICULAR RIGHTS—FIRST AMENDMENT—PUBLIC EMPLOYEES—SPEECH

 As to whether a public employee’s speech is protected under the First Amendment, the Supreme Court has "made clear that public employees do not surrender all their First Amendment rights by reason of their employment.
-Rather, the First Amendment protects a public employee’s right in certain circumstances to speak as a citizen addressing matters of public concern."
+Rather, the First Amendment protects a public employee’s right, in certain circumstances, to speak as a citizen addressing matters of public concern."
 Garcetti v.
 Ceballos, 547 U.S. 410, 417 (2006); see also Borough of Duryea, Pa. v.
-Guarnieri, 131 S. Ct.
-2488 (2011) (applying Garcetti public concern test to public employee’s First Amendment Petition Clause Claims).
+Guarnieri, 564 U.S. 379, 383-86 (2011) (applying Garcetti public concern test to public employee’s First Amendment Petition Clause claims).

-Those questions are as follows: "(1) whether the plaintiff spoke on a matter of public concern; (2) whether the plaintiff spoke as a private citizen or public employee; (3) whether the plaintiff’s protected speech was a substantial or motivating factor in the adverse employment action; (4) whether the state had an adequate justification for treating the employee differently from other members of the general public; and (5) whether the state would have taken the adverse employment action even absent the protected speech.
+(1) [W]hether the plaintiff spoke on a matter of public concern; (2) whether the plaintiff spoke as a private citizen or public employee; (3) whether the plaintiff’s protected speech was a substantial or motivating factor in the adverse employment action; (4) whether the state had an adequate justification for treating the employee differently from other members of the general public; and (5) whether the state would have taken the adverse employment action even absent the protected speech.
 Id. (quoting Eng v.
 Cooley, 552 F.3d 1062, 1070 (9th Cir.2009)).

 In Garcetti, a prosecutor brought a § 1983 action against his superiors and public employer, alleging that he was retaliated against because of a memorandum he wrote that challenged the veracity of a deputy sheriff’s affidavit used to procure a search warrant.
 The Supreme Court held the prosecutor could not establish a First Amendment violation because he prepared the memorandum as part of his official duties and not as a private citizen: "We hold that when public employees make statements pursuant to their official duties, the employees are not speaking as citizens for First Amendment purposes, and the Constitution does not insulate their communications from employer discipline."
 547 U.S. at 421-22.
 The Supreme Court, however, limited its ruling in two respects.
 First, in an explicit effort to avoid having its holding serve as an invitation for employers to restrict employees’ rights "by creating excessively broad job descriptions," the Court noted that "the listing of a given task in an employee’s written job description is neither necessary nor sufficient to demonstrate that conducting the task is within the scope of the employee’s professional duties for First Amendment purposes."
+Id. at 424-25.
+Second, the Court recognized that [t]here is some argument that expression related to academic scholarship or classroom instruction implicates additional constitutional interests that are not fully accounted for by this Court’s customary employee-speech jurisprudence … [F]or that reason [we] do not decide whether the analysis we conduct today would apply in the same manner to a case involving speech related to scholarship or teaching.
 Id. at 425.
-Second, the Court recognized that "[t]here is some argument that expression related to academic scholarship or classroom instruction implicates additional constitutional interests that are not fully accounted for by the Court’s customary employee-speech jurisprudence. . ..[F]or that reason we do not decide whether the analysis we conduct today would apply in the same manner to a case involving speech related to scholarship or teaching."
-Id.

 Whether the plaintiff spoke as a public employee or a private citizen is a mixed question of fact and law.
 Posey v.
-Lake Pend Oreille School Dist.
+Lake Pend Oreille Sch.
+Dist.
 No. 84, 546 F.3d 1121, 1129 (9th Cir.2008).
 In particular, "the scope and content of a plaintiff’s job responsibilities is a question of fact."
 Id. at 1130; accord Coomes v.
 Edmonds Sch.
 Dist.
 No. 15, 816 F.3d 1255, 1260 (9th Cir.2016).
 In Dahlia v.
 Rodriguez, 735 F.3d 1060 (9th Cir.2013)(en banc), the Ninth Circuit overruled Huppert v.
 City of Pittsburg, 574 F.3d 696 (9th Cir.2009), and found that the district court had improperly relied on a generic job description and failed to conduct the practical, fact-specific inquiry required by Garcetti, 547 U.S. at 424.
 Dahlia, 735 F.3d at 1063.
 The Ninth Circuit also set forth guiding principles for performing the Garcetti inquiry in analogous cases.
-Id., at 1073-1076.
-See, e.g., Hagen v.
-City of Eugene, 736 F.3d 1251 (9th Cir.2013) (holding that public employee reporting departmental safety concerns pursuant to duty to so report did not speak as private citizen).
+Id. at 1073-76; see, e.g., Hagen v.
+City of Eugene, 736 F.3d 1251, 1258-60 (9th Cir.2013) (holding that public employee reporting departmental safety concerns pursuant to duty to so report did not speak as private citizen).
 "Truthful testimony under oath by a public employee outside the scope of his ordinary job duties is speech as a citizen for First Amendment purposes.

-The definition of "adverse employment action" in this instruction is substantially the same as that in Instruction 10.4A.1 (Civil Rights—Title VII—"Adverse Employment Action" in Retaliation Cases).
+The definition of "adverse employment action" in this instruction is substantially the same as that in Instruction 10.10 (Civil Rights—Title VII—"Adverse Employment Action" in Retaliation Cases).
 See the Comment to that instruction for supporting authorities.